ds4dm/ecole/docs/using-environments.rst

   could be solved though presolving only (never actually getting to branching).

-See the reference section for the exact documentation of :py:meth:`~ecole.environment.EnvironmentComposer.reset`.
+See the reference section for the exact documentation of :py:meth:`~ecole.environment.Environment.reset`.

 Transitioning
 -------------
-The inner ``while`` loop transitions the environment from one state to the next by giving an action to :py:meth:`~ecole.environment.EnvironmentComposer.step`.
+The inner ``while`` loop transitions the environment from one state to the next by giving an action to :py:meth:`~ecole.environment.Environment.step`.
 The nature of ``observation``, ``action_set``, and ``done`` is the same as in the previous section :ref:`resetting-environments`.
 The ``reward`` and ``info`` variables provide additional information about the current transition.

-See the reference section for the exact documentation of :py:meth:`~ecole.environment.EnvironmentComposer.step`.
+See the reference section for the exact documentation of :py:meth:`~ecole.environment.Environment.step`.

 Seeding environments
 --------------------
-Environments can be seeded by using the :py:meth:`~ecole.environment.EnvironmentComposer.seed` method.
+Environments can be seeded by using the :py:meth:`~ecole.environment.Environment.seed` method.
 The seed is used by the environment (and in particular the solver) for all the subsequent episode trajectories.
-The solver is given a new seed at the beginning of every new trajectory (call to :py:meth:`~ecole.environment.EnvironmentComposer.reset`), in a way that preserves determinism, without re-using the same seed repeatedly.
+The solver is given a new seed at the beginning of every new trajectory (call to :py:meth:`~ecole.environment.Environment.reset`), in a way that preserves determinism, without re-using the same seed repeatedly.

-See the reference section for the exact documentation of :py:meth:`~ecole.environment.EnvironmentComposer.seed`.
+See the reference section for the exact documentation of :py:meth:`~ecole.environment.Environment.seed`.

 ..
 TODO document this and explain the seeding behavior